ckenst/testing-guides/quicktests.md

 ## From BBST Slides:

-* User interface design errors
+* User interface design errors -> Tour the user interface for things that are confusing, unappealing, time-wasting or inconsistent with relevant design norms.
-* Boundaries
+* Boundaries -> The program expects variables to stick within a range of permissible values.
-* Overflow
+* Overflow -> These values are far too large or too small for the program to handle.
-* Calculations and operations
+* Calculations and operations -> Calculation involves evaluation of expressions, like 5*2.
+Some expressions evaluate to impossible results.
+Others can’t be evaluated because the operators are invalid for the type of data.
-* Initial states
+* Initial states -> What value does a variable hold the first time you use it?
-* Modified values
+* Modified values -> Set a variable to a value; then change it.
+This creates a risk if some other part of the program depends on this variable.
-* Control flow
+* Control flow -> The control flow of a program describes what it will do next.
+A control flow error occurs when the program does the wrong next thing.
-* Sequences
+* Sequences -> A program might pass a simple test but fail the same test embedded in a longer sequence.
-* Messages
+* Messages -> If the program communicates with an external server or system, corrupt the messages between them.
-* Timing and race conditions
+* Timing and race conditions -> Timing failures can happen if the program needs access to a resource by a certain time, or must complete a task by a certain time.
-* Interface tests
+* Interface tests -> In interference testing, you do something to interfere with a task in progress.
+This might cause a timeout or a failed race condition.
+Or the program might lose data in transmission to/from an external system or device.
-* Error handling
+* Error handling -> Errors in dealing with errors are among the most common bugs.
-* Failure handling
+* Failure handling -> After you find a bug, you can look for related bugs.
-* File system
+* File system -> Read or write to files under conditions that should cause a failure.
-* Load and Stress
+* Load and Stress -> Significant background activity eats resources and adds delays.
+This can yield failures that would not show up on a quiet system.
-* Configuration
+* Configuration -> Check the application’s compatibility with different system configurations.
-* Multivariable relationships
+* Multivariable relationships -> Any relationship between two variables is an opportunity for a relationship failure.

 ## From RST Slides: